 - Extreme sweating

 - Stomach pain

-Although marijuana dependence and addiction can be separated (one may be dependent on the drug without being addicted), an individual who is addicted to the drug is most likely dependent on it.
+Although the signs of marijuana addiction is different from dependence (one may be dependent on the drug without being addicted), an individual who is addicted to the drug is most likely dependent on it.
 A person is considered to have a marijuana addiction when they cannot stop using the drug even when marijuana use is having a negative effect on their life.
 If your loved one answered “yes” to any of the questions listed previously and is not able to stop using marijuana, they may have a marijuana addiction.

 Long-term learning and memory problems

 Long-term marijuana use and addiction can lead to decreased dopamine production in the brain, which affects working memory, impulse behavior, and attention.
 This can translate into long-term (and possibly permanent) problems with learning and memory, particularly in teens and young adults whose brains are still developing.

 Individuals who smoke marijuana may encounter the same lung problems as people who smoke tobacco cigarettes.
 This can include chronic coughs and phlegm, more frequent bouts of bronchitis, and an increased risk for lung infections.